 - Lost wages.
 If you cannot work because of the accident, you can pursue compensation to cover your lost earnings.
 This can also involve potential profits from a business if you run your own company or work as a freelancer or contractor.
 In addition to wages lost as a direct result of the accident, you can also seek compensation for future wages lost.
 For example, if you are unable to work the same job as before the accident, you can seek compensation for the differences in wages.

 - Pain and suffering.
 In some instances, you will be able to seek additional compensation for the physical and mental pain you suffer.
 This type of reward can include physical pain or discomfort brought on by the accident.
 Non-physical issues, like depression or anxiety, lower quality of life, strains on personal relationships, or other emotional distress can be more difficult to prove.
-Still, a good pedestrian accident lawyer can help you get compensation for this, as well.
+Still, a good pedestrian accident lawyer in Fishers can help you get compensation for this, as well.